AristurtleHu/5-Stage-Pipelined-Toy-CPU/README.md

 ## Project 2.2: Implement a 5-Stage Pipelined Toy CPU
-implement a 5-stage pipelined CPU which can process all the instructions from Project 2.1 ([code](https://github.com/AristurtleHu/Single-Cycle_CPU_of_RISC-V))
+Implement a 5-stage pipelined CPU which can process all the instructions from Project 2.1 ([code](https://github.com/AristurtleHu/Single-Cycle_CPU_of_RISC-V))

 ### Introduction
 Opening `proj_2_2_top.circ` with Logisim-evolution, you will find several subcircuits inside it.